 The band must ensure it has at least three committee members, and five members (including the three committee members);

-If the band wishes to adopt its own constitution, it must attach a copy.
+If the band wishes to adopt its constitution, it must attach a copy.
 Please note that it must address the required items outlined in the Model Constitution.
-It may instead choose to adopt the Model Constitution from NSW Fair Trading, but please note that the constitution is an important document and must be adhered to;
+It may instead choose to adopt the Model Constitution from NSW Fair Trading.
+Please note that the constitution is an important document and must be adhered to;

 It must nominate a public officer who must reside in NSW.

 Applying to the ATO for an Australian Business Number (ABN);

 Establish policies and procedures about the operation of the association;

 Ensure processes are in place for appropriate records to be kept (including financial records);